Opportunities for Involvement

 Class Parent responsibilities typically include the communication of class parent-teacher meetings or class events (whether for families, parents, or students-only) and of requests by the teacher for assistance in the classroom or on fieldtrips.
 It is important that the Class Parent maintain regular contact with the Class Teacher to find out how parents can best assist with class activities.

 For parent-teacher evenings, it is important that the Class Parent communicate the meeting times to all parents in his/her class.
-It is important that every family receive the message and be encouraged to participate.
+Every family should receive the message and be encouraged to participate.
 Although parent evenings are not mandatory, they form the core of the social fabric of the class, supporting a shared understanding among parents of the pedagogical direction for the year, and the nature of the students’ interactions with their teachers, and with their peers.
 Attendance at parent evenings is a cornerstone of the students’ success and sense of support in a Waldorf School.

 Another important volunteer opportunity that the Class Parent undertakes early on is to help welcome new families into the school by finding "Ambassador" families in their grade to assist each new family's transition into the Waldorf community.